 The English name Terence comes from the Roman playwright Terentius.
 It wasn't my birth first name, Douglas is, but I got it when adopted at about six months old.
-Well hell, it wasn't Terentius' birth name either, how about that?
-Wasn't even his first name, ever!
+Well it wasn't Terentius' birth name either, how about that?
+And it wasn't even his first name ever!
 Hell, he wasn't even Roman, nor was I of the ethnic descent of the people who adopted me!

 Here's the deal.
 My namesake was born around 185 or 195 BC, depending on which ancient source got it right.
-He was born in or around Carthage, or else to a woman in Greek-speaking Italy (yeah, they spoke more Greek than Latin in Rome back then, it was the cultural language) who was sold into slavery and taken to in or around Carthage.
+He was born in or around Carthage, or possibly to a woman in Greek-speaking Italy (yeah, they spoke more Greek than Latin in Rome back then, it was the cultural language) who was sold into slavery and then taken to in or around Carthage.
 He himself was sold as a slave to a Roman senator named Publius Terentius Lucanus, who brought him to Rome, gave him an education, and then, apparently impressed with the result, freed him.
 Ancient sources indicate he was lost at sea in 159 B.C., making him either 36 or 26 at the time of his death.

 So why do we call him Terence?
 Well, Romans actually had three names.
 First comes the praenomen, which means your first name, or given name as it is called.
-Second comes the nomen, aka the nomen gentile or sometimes the gentilicium, which by whichever designated the clan, or gens, from which one came.
+Second comes the nomen, aka the nomen gentile or sometimes the gentilicium, which by whichever term designates the clan, or gens, from which one came.
 Third and last comes the cognomen, which designates your family within the clan.
 This structure is even older than the Romans, who got it from the Etruscans before them.

 Afer, what the hell is that, sounds like Africa.
 Yeah it does and for good reason.
 Africa now means the whole continent, but in Terence' lifetime it meant the land of the Libyan tribe the Afri, who hung in and around Carthage, which is in modern Tunisia but was founded as a Phoenician colony in 814 BC, or so the Romans said.
 But when the Romans trashed Carthage in 146 BC, by which time Terence had been dead several years, the Carthaginians themselves were called Punic, a reference to Carthage's Phoenician origin, and Afri came to mean the Libyan Berbers around them.

 So hard telling.
-He may have been a Berber, although that use of Afri is just a little later than his lifetime, or he may have been Afri, who were descendants of Abraham's grandson Epher, hence the name Afri, according to Titus Flavius Josephus, the great Roman historian -- who btw was another non-Roman who got a Roman name on being made a Roman citizen, and is there ever a story to that.
+He may have been a Berber, although that use of Afri is just a little later than his lifetime.
+Or, he may have been Afri, who were descendants of Abraham's grandson Epher, hence the name Afri, according to Titus Flavius Josephus, the great Roman historian -- who btw was another non-Roman who got a Roman name on being made a Roman citizen, and is there ever a story to that.
 Or, he may have been none of the above and who knows what, since when you're a slave you don't get a hell of a lot of choice about where you end up.